Successful application - what next?

 - To inform the student participant in advance of the UROP's start date of any preparation they are requested to undertake and of documents they are required to bring on Day 1.

 - To provide a reference upon or after completion of the research experience.
+The College's Student Records (UROP) Team can provide a statement of attendance.

 Hours and Modes of Attendance